BloxLane/support/docs/admin-guide.md

 Whenever an exploiter is detected, a hint gui will appear at the top of all the players in the game screen, and show details of the exploiter, and the action that the system will take.

+All users have a two strike system.
+Strike one is a kick and Strike 2 is a pban.

 All detected exploits can be viewed with the :exploitlogs command.
 **Please do not stay under the impression that :exploitlogs will show exploiters who are currently in the server, and show what they are doing.
 The system cannot detect everything, and only logs when an exploiter is automatically banned.**